MatGolzio/TaskList/README.md

-# TaskList
+# About
-A WebApp used to organize your tasks, allowing you to add, edit, and remove them.
+A WebApp used to organize your tasks, allowing you to manage them.

+# How to use
+Download the files from this repository, put them into your localhost folder and run it.